 Rosa Santana Founder, Chief Executive Officer

-Realizing her passion early in her career at Kelly Services, a Fortune 500 Company, Santana made a substantial financial impact by delivering extraordinary results to client challenges.
-Santana expanded Kelly Services footprint into Mexico, and she was named corporate Vice President in 1993.
-In 1998, Santana accepted a Senior Vice President position at Westaff and again successfully established operations in Mexico while leading a U.S. division.
+Realizing this passion early in her career at a Fortune 500 Company, Santana made a substantial impact by delivering extraordinary results in response to client challenges.
+Santana expanded the company’s footprint into Mexico, earning her a senior leadership role as corporate Vice President.
+Several years later, Santana was offered an executive leadership position at a competing international services company and again successfully established operations in Mexico while continuing to lead their U.S. division.

-In 2002, Santana reached a turning point in her career when downsizing presented her with new opportunities.
-She launched Integrated Human Capital (IHC) in the U.S. market and simultaneously opened her cross-border company, Workforce Management Mexico, in Cuidad Juárez.
-Three years later, foreseeing a boom in the south-central Texas region, Santana expanded IHC to Austin and San Antonio.
+In 2002, Santana reached a turning point in her career when downsizing presented her with the opportunity to start her own business.
+She launched Integrated Human Capital (IHC), a staffing company, in El Paso, Texas, and simultaneously opened a cross-border company, Workforce Management, in Cuidad Juárez, Chih., Mexico.
+Always seeking growth opportunities, Santana set in motion plans to expand into the surrounding metro markets, and three years later, IHC began servicing clients in Austin and San Antonio, Texas.

-In 2005, Santana participated in Toyota’s Opportunity Exchange and began paving her path to become Toyota’s first Hispanic woman-owned direct Tier I supplier.
-Over the next ten years, Santana built relationships with Toyota leadership and successfully delivered human capital solutions as a Tier II supplier to Toyota’s Tier I suppliers at the Toyota Motor Manufacturing Texas facility.
+Over the next ten years, Santana built relationships with numerous companies and successfully delivered human capital solutions as a Tier II supplier to Toyota’s Tier I suppliers at Toyota Motor Manufacturing Texas.

-Santana’s continued commitment to integrity, innovation, and a continuous improvement culture drew the attention of Toyota procurement and supplier development leaders, and she was singled out for an opportunity to supply Toyota directly.
-In 2014, Toyota introduced Santana Group’s Forma Automotive LLC as the company’s first Hispanic woman-owned direct Tier I supplier.
-Forma Automotive provides fully assembled beds for the award-winning Tacoma truck.
+Santana’s commitment to innovation and a continuous improvement culture drew the attention of Toyota procurement and supplier development leaders, and she was singled out for an opportunity to supply Toyota directly.
+In 2014, Toyota named Santana and her newly formed Forma Automotive the first Hispanic-, Woman-Owned Direct Tier I Supplier to Toyota, providing fully assembled truck beds for the award-winning Tacoma truck.